amanhaalim/AI-Drawing-Game/README.md

-# AI Magic Drawing Guessing Game
+# AI Drawing Guessing Game

 A fun interactive game where they draw in the air with their finger and AI guesses what they drew!